yegor256/blog/_posts/2021/mar/2021-03-03-imposters-to-win.md

 "I will quit" is the most powerful weapon in your arsenal.
 However, use it carefully, only after you massage them with the other three tactics.

-Your ultimate goal in your career as a great imposter should be the situation where nobody argues with you.
+Your ultimate goal in your career as a great impostor should be the situation where nobody argues with you.
 They must be scared of verifying your results, questioning your conclusions, validating your points, and even asking you difficult questions.